-Every year between the beginning of June and the start of the academic year, Parisians aged between 15 and 25 can get free or reduced access to a large selection of cultural, sporting and leisure activities with the Pass Jeunes.
+From the beginning of June to the end of September, Parisians aged between 14 and 25 can get free or reduced access to a large selection of cultural, sporting and leisure activities with the Pass Jeunes.
 This little booklet is completely free and contains coupons for exhibitions, monuments, swimming pools and cinemas.

-To receive a Pass Jeunes (subject to available stocks) you must reserve it online at passieunes. paris.fr and then collect it from a distribution
+To receive a Pass Jeunes (subject to available stocks) you must reserve it online at passjeunes. paris.fr and then collect it from a distribution point.